elinck/elinck_CV/elinck_CV.md

 ## Invited Presentations

-**Linck, E.** 2020.
-Niche conservatism, speciation, and range limits on tropical mountainsides.
-Louisiana State University Museum of Natural Science Seminar Series, Baton Rouge, LA.
+**Linck, E.** 2022.
+Biodiversity, culture, and conservation in New Guinea.
+Job Talk, Adams State University, Alamosa, CO.

+**Linck, E.** 2022.
+The evolution of elevational specialization (and why studying it is hard).
+University of Montana Evolution and Ecology Seminars, Missoula, MT.

 **Linck, E.** 2019.
 Niche conservatism, speciation, and range limits on tropical mountainsides.
 Louisiana State University Museum of Natual Science Seminar Series, Baton Rouge, LA.